MauFrontier/gumroad-email-marketing-prototype/README.md

 I am __*all in*__ on AI.
 I've been honing my prompt engineering skills daily since I got access to Github Copilot in October 2021.
 That's what now allows me to quickly implement a complex feature like this one.
 I've developed a great sense of how to get what I want from AI.

-I used Github Copilot, ChatGPT, and Cody heavily to help me build this project quickly in my spare time.
-Every engineer should be diving deep into AI at this point, and those are the engineers that are needed to enter this new stage in tech.
+I used Github Copilot, ChatGPT, and Cody heavily to help me build this project relatively quickly in my spare time.

 ### 🤫 Internal tools